“There were three of us in this marriage so it was a bit crowded”

 “C (aroline) would go wild with grief that – it did not happen about her – Ly.
 O (xfor)d would say that I deserved it for not coming to Cagliari – and – – poor – she would be really uncomfortable – do you know?
 I am much afraid that that perverse passion was my deepest after all….”

-In Regency England although adultery was commonplace and homosexuality a sin punishable by death, the charge of incest although considered morally repugnant was not against the law and the colourful history of the Byron family shows a frequent propensity to addictive and reckless behaviour including a predisposition to marriage among cousins and incest as the letters from Byron’s father ‘Mad Jack’ Byron to his sister Frances Leigh clearly indicate.
+During the Regency, adultery was commonplace and homosexuality a sin punishable by death, and the charge of incest although considered morally repugnant was not against the law and the colourful history of the Byron family shows a frequent propensity to addictive and reckless behaviour including a predisposition to marriage among cousins and incest as the letters from Byron’s father ‘Mad Jack’ Byron to his sister Frances Leigh clearly indicate.

 Whatever the truth or importance of Byron’s relationship with his sister Augusta I shall let Byron have ‘more last words’: